duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

     ![build_source](images/build_source.png)

-   > include note.html content= "The SonarCloud extension contains custom build templates for Maven, Gradle, .NET Core and .NET Desktop applications.
+   > The SonarCloud extension contains custom build templates for Maven, Gradle, .NET Core and .NET Desktop applications.
 The templates are based on the standard VSTS templates but with additional analysis-specific tasks and some pre-configured settings.

 1. Select the .NET Desktop with SonarCloud template.